kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

    - breaks up the OU Creation under
    OU = Student, OU = centralUnit, DC = Njikason, DC = Com.

-1. if not, it Creates it
+ if not, it Creates it

-2. Loops through each house (Gryffindor, Slytherin, Ravenclaw, Hupplepuff)

-3. Creates Students in each OU with:
+ Loops through each house (Gryffindor, Slytherin, Ravenclaw, Hupplepuff) Creates Students in each OU with:
    - SamAccountName = first initial + last name (Eg: hpotter, dmalfoy)
    - UPN / Email = Same format + @Mydomain.com
    - Default Password: Welcome123! (forces password change at logon)

 * After running the Script, my Active-Directory looks like this.
-Newly Created accounts.
-* To Test it Even further, I logged in as Draco malfoy, changed the new password.
+Newly Created accounts.To Test it Even further, I logged in as Draco malfoy, changed the new password.
 Account is ready.

  Creating new Users with CSV-driven automation in powershell
 * What is a CSV file for AD User Creation